A big night for HMRC’s Customer Insight Platform team at the UKIT awards!

 It was obvious that the fraud protection case work resulting from Covid-related schemes was likely to inundate any manual components of the existing processes.
 The multitude of challenges were exacerbated by the timing – the team was already at capacity supporting the acute spike of work associated with the Self-Assessment (SA) process at the end of the tax year.
 At the same time, the Chancellor requested better access to data from the banking industry.

-The Customer Insight Platform (CIP) team had a three-week window to get a comprehensive fraud protection solution in place.
+The Customer Insight Platform (CIP) team had a short window of time to get a comprehensive fraud protection solution in place.
 Millions of claims submitted by taxpayers were automatically assessed for fraud detection by the CIP Insight service, supporting the work that HMRC internal fraud investigators were doing in very difficult circumstances.
 The pandemic accelerated the development of HMRC’s first upfront digital risking service.
 This was tantamount to a revolution in the speed and accuracy of the fraud protection process.

 Key results: